dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 We do not recommend you to import into or export from a YAML configuration that uses environmentalization.

-## API Gateway group instance

-An API Gateway instance cannot be added to a group when the group has a YAML configuration deployed to it.

 ## Certificate

 * Private keys are in external files in DER format.